 Ancient Coin Project

-The ANA David R. Cervin Ancient Coin Project
+The ANA David R. Cervin Ancient Coin Project - a way for Young Numismatists to learn about and earn ancient coins.

 Would you like to participate in the world's finest and oldest hobby: coin collecting?
 Or, are you already a coin collector-or a numismatist?
 What's the difference?
 A collector may save coins, but a numismatist also studies his/her coins, learning the history behind their production; identifies and catalogs them; and shares knowledge and experiences by writing articles, exhibiting or speaking.